oscarnewman/defer-if/readme.md

 # defer-if

-`defer-if` is a utility package that extends the functionality of Remix's `defer` method, allowing you to conditionally defer the resolution of promises based on a predicate function or a boolean value.
-This package can be helpful in server-rendering scenarios where you might want to control the loading behavior of certain data.
+`defer-if` is a utility package that extends the functionality of Remix's `defer` method, allowing you to easily conditionally defer or not defer data based on some programmatic criteria.

 ## Installation